After hearing Lecia Brooks, outreach director for the Southern Poverty Law Center, speak on the Knox College ...

 Who will help guide me?

 When you arrive on campus, you'll be paired with a faculty member who serves as your academic advisor for the first few terms.
-Your academic advisor will have your First-Year Preceptorial and Course Preferences, your placement recommendations, and other materials you submitted with your application.
+Your academic advisor will have your Course Preferences, placement recommendations, and other materials you submitted with your application.
 Before classes begin, you'll meet with your advisor to get to know each other and learn about the special opportunities that await you, such as study abroad, independent research, internships, or community service, and to finalize your course schedule.

 How does the Honor Code work?